manus-aiattack/dlnk-platform-complete/REFACTORING_CHANGELOG.md

 ### Phase 1: Analysis & Identification

 **Analyzed:**
-- 695+ Python files across root and dlnk_FINAL
+- 695+ Python files across root and connext_FINAL
-- 276 common files between root and dlnk_FINAL
+- 276 common files between root and connext_FINAL
 - 216 files unique to root
-- 6 files unique to dlnk_FINAL
+- 6 files unique to connext_FINAL

 **Key Findings:**
-- dlnk_FINAL contained some files that were **better/newer** than root
+- connext_FINAL contained some files that were **better/newer** than root
 - Root contained **more files** and better organization
-- No imports from dlnk_FINAL in codebase (safe to merge)
+- No imports from connext_FINAL in codebase (safe to merge)

 ### Phase 2 & 3: File Migration

-**Migrated Better Files from dlnk_FINAL to Root:**
+**Migrated Better Files from connext_FINAL to Root:**

 1. **core/orchestrator.py** (635 lines)
    - Replaced with AI-Driven Intelligent Orchestrator